 10.17.3 Red Card - Excludes the crew from all the rounds of the event in question.
-Causes for a Red Card include, but are not limited to, an infraction of the Rules of Racing e.g., interference with another crew, disorderly conduct, unfair play or unsporting or otherwise unbecoming behavior.
+Causes for a Red Card include, but are not limited to, an infraction of the Rules of Racing e.g., interference with another crew, disorderly conduct, unfair play, or unsporting or otherwise unbecoming behavior.
+A red card may be issued without two yellow cards having already been issued.
 An excluded crew may not participate further in that event.
 An excluded crew or rower is not ranked and all the crews finishing after it gain a rank.
 Crews that do not conform to the requirements of the RCA Rules of Racing for the events they enter e.g., age, weight, etc. will be excluded from those events.